thetillhoff/thetillhoff/README.md

 # Hi there, I'm Till 👋

-🕒 I’m currently working on [a static site generator](https://github.com/thetillhoff/temingo).
+🕒 I’m currently working on [a web scanner (dns, ip, port, tls, ...](https://github.com/thetillhoff/webscan).

-❤️ Things I'm passionate about:
+💜 Things I'm passionate about:
 - Efficiency
 - Automate all the things
 - Communication is key